vyshnovka/flappy-bird/README.md

 # One More Flappy Bird

-It is one of a thousand clones of the legendary hyper-casual game implemented on Unity.
+It is one of a thousand clones of the legendary game implemented on Unity.

 The original idea is pretty simple - hyper-casual, obviously.
 Tap the screen, jump over obstacles and last as long as possible.